asciphx/asciphx/README.md

 ## [Forum link(论坛链接)](http://www.91huanwei.com)

 ## **Asciphx**
-> Using Babel + typeorm + MySQL + fastify + gulp to build a spring boot architecture similar to Java, but with the performance of .Net core.
+> Using Babel + typeorm + MySQL + fastify + gulp to build a architecture, but with the performance of .Net core.
 > The plug-in nodemon can also cooperate with other collaborative work to make the development more centralized and focus on writing code

 ### CLICK ME TO GET [Asciphx中文文档](https://github.com/asciphx/asciphx/blob/master/README-zh_CN.md)